JDavid15/QueueAndPlay_App/README.md

 # QueueAndPlay_App

-This was the app I created for my Apple Project Final in my University.

 QueueAndPlay is an app for iPhone and Apple tablets that allow one user to host a lobby and allow other users to create a playlist to play on the host device.
 This primary purpose of this is for party hosts can let other people select what music they wish to hear.

 Requirements: